brackets-extension-badges/badge-provider-nodejs/README.md

 - It will compile the typescript from the /src folder to javascript
 - It will compile the doT.js template

-You should run gulp everytime the code changes.
+You should run gulp every time the code changes.

 Running `gulp tslint` will validate the quality of your typescript code.